 In Case You Missed It

-We’ve also discussed how to write business plans and given tips and ideas on ways to find free and low-cost business training opportunities.
-Last week, we discussed business options and legal structures, offered tips and resources for finding a business location in Florissant and covered handling business taxes.
+- We’ve also discussed how to write business plans and given tips and ideas on ways to find free and low-cost business training opportunities.
+We’ve discussed business options and legal structures, offered tips and resources for finding a business location in Florissant and covered handling business taxes.

 About the Experts

 Have you always dreamed of starting your own business?
 Subscribe to our daily newsletter so you won’t miss a single part of this ongoing series!
-Next week, we’ll offer tips and resources for getting your business registered and getting the permits and licenses you’ll need to start doing business.
+Next week, we’ll offer more tips and resources on small business ownership.

 Do you own your own business in Florissant?
 We want to share your story with the community!
 Contact Patch reporter Angela Atkinson at firstname.lastname@example.org to arrange for an interview.